pythonkid2/DevOps-Practice/Q&A/Devops.md

 AWS Lambda is a serverless computing service that runs your code in response to events and automatically manages the underlying compute resources.
 It is commonly used for event-driven architectures, data processing, and automation tasks.

+### NAT Gateway

+mask ip and download things from internet

 - [Table of Contents](#Table-of-Contents)

 ## Linux